makersacademy/bowling-challenge/README.md

 - Jasmine for the tests
 - ESLint for the linter
 - Node.js and travis for automated tests
-- Karma for running tests
+- Karma for running automated tests - note this is not yet working
     - `npm install karma --save-dev`
     - `npm install karma-jasmine karma-firefox-launcher --save-dev`
     - `npm install -g karma-cli`